enriicola/high-performance-clowns/mandelbrot/report/report.md

 ### Hardware Capabilities ⚙️

-Like for the three assignments, we executed the C++ code using the Software 2 (SW2) workstations, with the following characteristics.
+Like in the three assignments, we executed the C++ code using the Software 2 (SW2) workstations, with the following characteristics.

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">
   <figure style="display: flex; flex-direction: column; justify-content: center; align-items: center;">